Abbott Laboratories (ABT) upgraded Issued by Wall Street Gurus

 Raymond James gave a rating of “Outperform” to ABT, setting the target price at $143 in the report published on January 27th of the current year.

-Volatility was left at 1.97%, however, over the last 30 days, the volatility rate increased by 2.74%, as shares surge +3.91% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -4.24% lower at present.
+Volatility was left at 2.04%, however, over the last 30 days, the volatility rate increased by 2.49%, as shares sank -5.03% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -10.62% lower at present.

-During the last 5 trading sessions, ABT rose by +0.98%, which changed the moving average for the period of 200-days by +6.49% in comparison to the 20-day moving average, which settled at $120.02.
-In addition, Abbott Laboratories saw -14.71% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ABT fell by -5.65%, which changed the moving average for the period of 200-days by -0.74% in comparison to the 20-day moving average, which settled at $119.58.
+In addition, Abbott Laboratories saw -17.37% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading